 After Submitting the Online Application

 Once you submit an application you will need to provide documentation to prove DC residency, and financials in the family portal.
 View our checklist to learn what documents are accepted.
 Parents/guardians who have confirmed application submissions will begin to receive notification of the status of their student’s application documents.
 This process may take several weeks to complete, depending on the type of documents you submit.

 My Application is Complete

 Once you receive notification that all your documents submitted through the family portal are accepted, we will notify you of your eligibility status.
 For first time applications you will be entered into a lottery if more students apply than slots available or scholarship funds available.
 For returning applicants your eligibility notice will provide details on the next step.

-For first time applicants, scholarships may be awarded by a lottery.
-If a lottery is necessary, Serving Our Children will host two lotteries, one in early February, and another in April.
-SOC will notify parents/guardians of their award status in a timely manner.
+For first time applicants, scholarships may be awarded by lottery.
+If lotteries are necessary, Serving Our Children will notify parents/guardians of the dates and deadlines for each lottery, and will notify parents/guardians of their award status in a timely manner.
 Lottery dates will also be posted on the SOC calendar.
-All documents must be received and approved, and the student must be deemed eligible, to be entered into either lottery.
-The lotteries are conducted by student, not by family.
-Students entered into the 1st or 2nd lottery but not selected for a scholarship will be placed on a wait list.
-Students who entered the 1st lottery but are not awarded a scholarship will NOT be entered into the 2nd lottery.
+All documents must be received and approved, and the student must be deemed eligible, to be entered into a lottery.
+Students entered into a lottery, but not selected for a scholarship will be placed on a wait list.
 If additional awards are available, students will be selected from the waitlist.

 Using a Scholarship